East Carolina vs. Temple NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- East Carolina and its opponents have combined to score more than 53.5 points in four of eight games this season.
+- East Carolina and its opponents have gone over the current 52.5-point total in four of eight games this season.

-- The combined points per game average of the two teams, 48.9, is 4.6 points fewer than Saturday's over/under.
+- Saturday's total is 3.6 points higher than the combined 48.9 PPG average of the two teams.

-- The 62.4 points per game these two squads have allowed their opponents to score this season are 8.9 more than the 53.5 total in this contest.
+- The 62.4 points per game these two squads have surrendered to opponents this season are 9.9 more than the 52.5 total in this contest.

 East Carolina Stats and Trends